 If you received Carer's Allowance, Bereavement Allowance or Widowed Parent's Allowance before making a successful claim for one of the benefits listed above, the time that you received any of these allowances will count towards the six month period.

-If you do not have children and you do not have a disability which puts you at a disadvantage in getting a job, you must be aged 25 or over and work at least 30 hours a week to qualify for Working Tax Credit.
+But it is only after qualifying for one (or more) of the out-of-work benefits that the receipt of any of these allowances can form part of the six month qualifying period.
+If you do not have children and you do not qualify for a disability element (or an aged 50+ element), you must be aged 25 or over and work at least 30 hours a week to qualify for Working Tax Credit.